 Angina is usually a sign of coronary artery disease (CAD).
-It occurs when the blood vessels leading to your heart are blocked.
+It occurs when the blood vessels leading to your heart are narrowed or blocked.
 The blockage decreases the blood and oxygen flow to your heart.
 When your heart is deprived of oxygen, you will feel chest pain and other symptoms.

 Coronary Artery Disease